vikramBhavsar/Custom-Implementation-of-Social-Engineering-Toolkit/README.md

 # Custom-Implementation-of-Software-Engineering-Toolkit
-Implementation of various functionality of remote backdoor from Software Engineering Toolkit.
+Implementation of various functionality of remote backdoor from Social Engineering Toolkit.

 ## Functionality Implemented: